Fedor-Tsyganov/qa-automation-lessons/WEB/Readme.md

   -  Selenium WebDriver
   -  TestNG
   -  Apache Commons
-  -  and some other libraries (see pom.xml)
+  -  and some other libraries (see pom.xml or build.gradle)

 (C) Fedor Tsyganov, 2017